Talking about the features, Sticky Password Premium checks almost all the boxes for a password manager.

 Now, whenever you visit the page next time, you just sit back, and Sticky Password does the job for you.

-The software reacts the same way when you use your credit/debit cards for online shopping or enter your address and other personal info to fill forms.
+The software reacts the same way when you use your credit/debit cards for online shopping or enter your address and other personal info to autofill forms.

 #4.
 Along with individual users, Sticky Password offers some tempting perks to companies or small groups.
 Most notable of them are password sharing and cloud or WiFi synchronization.